beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ##### Feature branch
 This is the developer working branch.

 * The feature branch always is created from develop branch.
 * We can create several feature branches.
 * It's recommended to create only a feature for each developer and feature to develop, and to create shorter features as posible.
 * The feature branch always must be merged back into develop.
 * Don't merge any other branch into feature branch. (i.e.: develop branch)
-    * The feature branch must be deleted once merged.
+* The feature branch must be deleted once finished: merged back into develop.

 ### Flow

+Git Flow defines three sub work flows:

-#### Features
+#### Feature Flow

+Each task of development must be created in a feature branch following the Feature flow.

 #### Releases
 #### Hotfixes